Pomax/BezierInfo-2/components/sections/bsplined/content.en-GB.md

 \]

-So, much as for Bezier derivatives, we see a derivative function that is simply a new interpolation function, with interpolated weights.
+So, much as for Bézier derivatives, we see a derivative function that is simply a new interpolation function, with interpolated weights.
 With this information, we can do things like draw tangents and normals, as well as determine the curvature function, draw inflection points, and all those lovely things.

 As a concrete example, let's look at cubic (=degree 3) B-Spline with five coordinates, and with uniform knot vector of length 3 + 5 + 1 = 9: